monsieurbiz/ansible-role-mariadb/README.md

 ## Role Variables

-You can override all the variables in `defaults/main.yml` and `vars/main.yml`
+You can override all the variables in `defaults/main.yml`.

 ## Example Playbook